Things you shouldn't ask a photographer ...

 This is almost always the first question I get from people when I tell them I am a photographer.

-Instead just take the time to find out what type of work the photographer actually does.
+Take the time to find out what type of work the photographer actually does.
 Resist the urge to jump right into asking if they do weddings.
 Wedding photographers are a specialty.
-It is apparently big news to some non-photographers, but there are genres and careers of photography out there that do not involve shooting weddings.
+There are genres and careers of photography out there that do not involve shooting weddings.
 Not every photographer wants to photograph weddings.
 Lots never, ever, ever want to ever photograph a wedding.
 Ever.
+Haha.
 Instead just ask what type of photography they do.

 You Should Try [Fill in the Blank] Photography!

 Ok so it’s not in the form of a question but it still belongs on this list.
-One of the other things that I get almost every time these types of conversations happen (and one that gets under my skin the most), is the non-photographer trying to give me photography advice.
-They like to recommend types of sessions that they think would be popular, even with no insight into the market in my location, what I may enjoy doing, or what my skill set is.
+One of the other things that I get almost every time these types of conversations happen, is the non-photographer trying to give me photography advice.
+They like to recommend types of sessions they think would be popular, even with no insight as to what I may enjoy doing, or what my skill set is.

 You’re a Photographer, will YOU take the photo?